multiplemonomials/multicast_expert/README.rst

 To receive multicasts, essentially two things need to happen.
 First, your OS needs to be told to send out an IGMP join message, telling other devices on the network to send multicast packets your way.
 This generally happens as a side effect of enabling the IP_ADD_MEMBERSHIP socket option (or one of its variants) on a socket.
 Then, the OS network stack needs to be configured to forward multicast packets which arrive on the given interface to your application.
 This process is pretty different on Windows and Unix.

 On Windows, multicast sockets are bound to a given port and interface (using bind()) when they are initially created.
 Then, IP_ADD_MEMBERSHIP commands are used to further associate them with individual multicast addresses, so that when a packet is received to that multicast addr, it goes to the correct socket.
-This is pretty convenient as it means one socket can use an arbitrary number of multicast groups and not receive anything it didn't intend to.
+This is convenient as it means one socket can use multiple multicast groups and still not receive unwanted traffic from other groups that use the same port.
+However, there's no way to block unicast traffic going to that interface and port from also being received by the multicast socket.

 But on Unix, the situation is a bit different.
 The IP_ADD_MEMBERSHIP command does not directly set up filtering by multicast address, it pretty much just sends the IGMP join message and opens the interface to receive packets going to the multicast address.
 It does not directly associate the socket with the multicast address, it's still a "regular" UDP socket.
 So, if you were to take a multicast socket and bind it to 0.0.0.0, it would end up receiving all UDP traffic on the port number, even traffic to other multicast addresses or to the unicast address.
 The only way to fix this is to bind the socket to the specific multicast address instead, causing any traffic with a different destination address to not be accepted by the socket.
-Unfortunately, a socket can only be bound to one destination address at a time, so this means the library needs to create a different socket under the hood for each multicast address you want to listen on.
+Unfortunately, a socket can only be bound to one destination address at a time, so this means multicast expert needs to create a different socket under the hood for each multicast address you want to listen on.

 **********************
 Using Multicast Expert